 We've got an answer!

-What does greenhouse grown mean?
+What does greenhouse-grown mean?

 A greenhouse is a structure covered with glass or plastic that is designed to provide farmers with ideal growing conditions for their crops.
 The greenhouse growing system allows growers to recycle water and nutrients, reduce or eliminate pesticide use, and produce a year-round supply of high quality produce.

-Greenhouse grown has many meanings depending on your point of view; some would call shade cloth stretched over the crops a greenhouse.
+Greenhouse-grown has many meanings depending on your point of view; some would call shade cloth stretched over the crops a greenhouse.
 NatureFresh™ describes greenhouse grown as the most technically advanced growing systems designed to produce wholesome and safe food in the most sustainable way!

 There are different varieties of methods which are described as hydroponic, but all have the same commonality, the plants are grown without soil.
-This means the roots may be immersed in water or be grounded in rock wool, gravel, sand or many others.
+This means the roots may be immersed in water or be grounded in rock wool, gravel, sand or many other mediums.
 NatureFresh™’s hydroponic system has the plant roots growing in a ground coconut substrate with dissolved minerals supplied in the irrigation water.

 Aquaponics is the marriage of aquaculture (raising fish) and hydroponics (the soil-less growing of plants) that grows fish and plants together in one integrated system.
 The fish waste provides an organic food source for the growing plants and the plants provide a natural filter for the water the fish live in.